 - ▲ Read this Operator's Guide and all on-product warning labels carefully and follow the operating procedures described.
 Watch and pay attention to the Safety Videocassette before operation. - ▲ Never operate this vehicle without proper instruction.
 Take a training course offered by BRP.
 All operator should receive training from a certified instructor.
 See your authorized Bombardier ATV dealer for more informations. - ▲ Always follow this age recommendation: A person under 16 years old should never operate this vehicle. - ▲ Never carry more than one passenger on this vehicle.
 This passenger should be 12 years old or more and must be capable of keeping his feet on the footrests and his hands on grab handles at all times when seated. - ▲ Passenger must be seated on the designated passenger's seat and hold on to the grab handles at all times.
-Do not allow passenger to sit anywhere else. - ▲ Never operate the vehicle without the passenger's seat or the convertible rack properly installed. - Δ Never carry passenger on this vehicle if the convertible rack is installed (in place of rear seat). - ▲ The vehicle handling, stability and braking distance may be affected when riding with a passenger.
+Do not allow passenger to sit anywhere else. - $\Delta$ Never operate the vehicle without the passenger's seat or the storage box properly installed. - $\Delta$ Never carry passenger on this vehicle if the storage box is installed (in place of rear seat). - ▲ The vehicle handling, stability and braking distance may be affected when riding with a passenger.
 Safely reduce speed when riding with a passenger.
-Allow greater distance for braking. - A Never operate this vehicle on any paved surfaces, including sidewalks, driveways, parking lots and streets. - Δ Never operate this vehicle on any public street, road or highway, even a dirt or gravel one. - A Never take place on this vehicle without wearing an approved helmet that fits properly.
+Allow greater distance for braking. - A Never operate this vehicle on any paved surfaces, including sidewalks, driveways, parking lots and streets. - ▲ Never operate this vehicle on any Never operate this vehicle on any paved surfaces unless it is for short distances, at reduced speed and in order to move the vehicle from an off-road location to another. - ▲ Always respect the road traffic laws when you operate this vehicle on the roadway, even a dirt or gravel road. - ▲ Never take place on this vehicle without wearing an approved helmet that fits properly.
 The operator and the passenger should also wear eye protection (goggles or face shield), gloves, boots, long sleeved shirt or jacket, and long pants.
-The passenger should have an approved helmet including a rigid chin guard. - Δ Never consume alcohol or drugs before or while riding this vehicle. - ▲ Never operate at excessive speeds.
+The passenger should have an approved helmet including a rigid chin guard. - $\triangle$ Never consume alcohol or drugs before or while riding this vehicle. - A Never operate at excessive speeds.
 Always go at a speed that is proper for the terrain, visibility, and operating conditions, and your experience. - ▲ Never attempt wheelies, jumps, or other stunts. - ▲ Always inspect your vehicle each time you use it to make sure it is in safe operating condition.
 Always follow the inspection and maintenance procedures and schedules described in this Operator's Guide. - ▲ The operator and the passenger must always keep both hands on the handlebars or grab handles and both feet on the footpegs of the vehicle during operation.